UmmarHisham/TCP1101/PART2.md

 List all the features completed.

 1. Default and custom board size
 2. Put the Alien in the middle of the board
 3. Spawn zombie randomly according to the numbers of zombie
 4. Alien can move in all 4 direction until it hit Borders or Obstacle
 5. Zombie can move randomly after Alien's turn.
 6. Implementation of in-game objects.
 7. Randomly generate the attributes for the Alien and Zombies.
 8. Alien and Zombie attributes display.
 8. Alien can damage the Zombie when they collided.
 9. Zombie can attack the Alien when in range.
+10. Save and load.

 ### To Do

 List all the features not yet done.
 Remove this section if there is no incomplete requirements.

-1. Save and load.
+1. N/A
-2. Damage pod implementation.

 ## Additional Features